vttresearch/ArBuMo/documentation/src/archetype_modelling.md

 the lumped-capacitance thermal nodes is to determine the total external heat loads for the archetype building.
-Essentially, this means forming the [`LoadsData`](@ref) struct, containing the total domestic hot water demand, internal heat gains, as well as solar heat gains for the building.
+Essentially, this means forming the [`LoadsData`](@ref) struct, containing the total domestic hot water demand and internal heat gains for the building.

 The total building loads for the [`LoadsData`](@ref) are calculated by the [`ArBuMo.process_building_loads`](@ref) function,